Employers value well-rounded job applicants with a liberal arts education, according to a recent survey of 318 decision-makers at U.S. companies.

 A liberal arts education, one that focuses on broad knowledge in a variety of areas as well as knowledge in a specific field of interest, is critically important, 94 percent of those surveyed said.
 Nearly three in four surveyed employees (74 percent) said they would recommend a liberal arts education to their own children.

-Lakeland College has valued the tenets of a liberal arts education for more than 150 years.
+Lakeland University has valued the tenets of a liberal arts education for more than 150 years.
 Lakeland’s curriculum stresses critical thinking, hands-on learning, internships, extracurricular activities, community involvement, professor-student interaction and broad knowledge.

 Among the conclusions of the survey, according to the 15-page report:

 - Employers recognize capacities that cut across majors as critical to a candidate’s potential for career success, and they view these skills as more important than a student’s choice of undergraduate major.